-Diagram Filters can also be used when presenting the diagrams to draw attention to parts of the diagrams and the diagrams can be presented as hand drawn or in a whiteboard style by changing the properties of the diagram.
+There is a toolbox that contains a range of elements, relationships and Patterns for creating Deployment diagrams.
+The Deployment diagram (like any diagram) can be viewed as an element list, which makes working with element properties easier.
+Diagram Filters can also be used when presenting the diagrams, to draw attention to parts of the diagrams; the diagrams can be presented in hand drawn or whiteboard style by changing the properties of the diagram.
+Learn more about the Deployment Diagram